SET-Scheduling-Project/SET-ISCA2023/README.md

 The "Scheduling Space Size Calculation" and "Optimal HW-tile Allocation Algorithm" mentioned in the paper can be found in ***[this repo](https://github.com/SET-ISCA2023/Tile-Alloc-Algorithm)***.
 The same repo is cited in the paper.

+## Code Documentation

+For code related documentations, one can refer to [`code_doc.md`](code_doc.md), which contains:

+- The overall structure of SET codes.

+- The complete cost model of SET codes.

+- How to add customized components to SET codes. (e.g. new type of layer, new core architecture, new scheduling algorithm, etc.)

+Also, we have added comments for most functions and variables, which can also help understanding the codes.

+If you have found any bugs or possible improvements of the codes, or have any SET-related questions, feel free to post issues in this repo, or contact us directly by email (see section **Contacting Us**).

 ## How to run

 ### QuickStart example